 Caravaggio | 1604 | Oil on Canvas | Pinacoteca Room XII

-Caravaggio would have been the kind of dude you want to hang out with at a bar.
-But probably would not want to introduce to your family.
-Caravaggio’s life was anything but usual.
+Caravaggio may have been interesting company, but probably not someone you’d want to introduce to your family.
+His life was anything but usual.
 For example, he walked around Rome with a sword, was supposedly part of a local gang, and even killed a man in a duel.

-As a result of the killing, he was forced to flee Rome and traveled south painting along the way from Naples, to Sicily to Malta and back.
-As the legend goes, he was waiting for a pardon from Pope Urban VIII when one of his enemies finally caught up with him and killed him in Porto Ercole.
+As a result of the killing, he was forced to flee Rome and traveled south painting along the way from Naples to Sicily, Malta, and back.
+As the story goes, he was waiting for a pardon from Pope Urban VIII when one of his enemies finally caught up with him and killed him in Porto Ercole.

-It would be difficult not to write an entire book about this painting or about Caravaggio’s artwork in general.
-Up to now, there were set templates of how to paint saints and holy people (being painted with ideal beauty and purity).
-Caravaggio smashed these concepts into the ground by painting saints and holy people as ordinary people with ordinary defects.
+Up to this point in time, there were set templates dictating how to paint saints and holy people—to be painted with ideal beauty and purity.
+Caravaggio smashed these concepts by depicting them as ordinary people with defects.
 This revolutionary idea forever changed the art world.
+His impact on painters and painting in the 17th century with his realist trend is mind-boggling.

 Why follow the manner of other artists when you can follow nature itself?